JulianCataldo/web-garden/app/ScrollObserver/README.md

 Viewport scroll **position** and **direction** watcher.
 Binds states data attributes to `HTML` for further JS/CSS usage.
-JS scroll event is throttled for performance economy.
+Scroll event is throttled for performance economy.

 Scroll states are: